“Do not think that love, in order to be genuine, has to be extraordinary. What we need is to love without getting tired.” – Mother Teresa

 - Volunteer Vacations: Short-Term Adventures That Will Benefit You and Others

 - Mother Teresa Mission Charities Web Site

 - Seattle University’s Volunteer Guide.
 I downloaded this guide from their site and cannot refind the link.
 Here’s the original document.
 Their copyrighted, material not mine.
 I’m posting it because I can’t find it on their web site.

 - NYTimes article on volunteering at Mother Teresa Mission Charities

-- Check out my Planning a Trip to India in 11 Easy Steps: There are many more links to Indian blogs and advice on planning a trip to India.
+- Planning a Trip to India in 11 Easy Steps: There are many more links to visas, Indian blogs, and advice on planning a trip to India.